estpr/soloLTRseeker/README.md

 ## INPUT FILES

-genome file (fasta)
+genome file (fasta format)

-full length and LTRs coordinates of intact LTR retrotransposons (gff3)
+full length and LTRs coordinates of intact LTR retrotransposons (combined in a single gff3 file)

 OPTIONAL: to run a partial analysis, one chromosome name, as it appears in the fasta file header, can be provided ("string")